rajkissu/binaryjs-upload-stream/README.md

 I've tested uploading of video files both small and large - and they work fine.

+Of course, since the example uses the html5 `<video>` tag, supported formats are limited to `video/mp4`, `video/webm` and `video/ogg`.

-Streaming of large video files, however, takes a while and tends to freeze the page.
+Streaming of large video files, however, takes a while and may freeze the page.
 Proceed with caution - you have been warned!

 BinaryJS's client-side component works with the following browsers: